 Love your tips!

 I think we’ve all been there with smelly dish rags, washcloths, and even towels we’ve left sitting in a wet pile.
-Unfortunately, as you’ve discovered, once that stink gets in there it’s hard to get out.
+Unfortunately, as you’ve discovered, once that stink gets in there, it’s hard to get out.

-How to Keep Dish Rags from Smelling
+How to Keep Dish Rags from Stinking

 Here are some simple steps you can take to keep dish rags from smelling — and this works on cleaning cloths, too.